Quentin Tarantino's unrealized projects: Grindhouse sequel

 Both Tarantino and Robert Rodriguez have expressed interest in making a sequel to their 2007 double-feature film Grindhouse.
 Tarantino said that he wants to shoot an "old-school Kung Fu movie in Mandarin with subtitles in some countries, and release a shorter, dubbed cut in others" for his segment.
 It has also been reported by Rotten Tomatoes that Edgar Wright may expand Don't into a feature film.
 According to Eli Roth, he and Wright have discussed the possibility of pairing Don't with Thanksgiving for a Grindhouse sequel.
 Roth is quoted as saying "We're talking to Dimension about it.
 I think they're still trying to figure out Grindhouse 1 before we think about Grindhouse 2, but I've already been working on the outline for it and I would do it in a heartbeat."

 Westworld remake

-In 2007, after the modest success of Death Proof, Warner Bros. had hired Tarantino to direct a remake of the 1973 science-fiction film Westworld.
+In 2007, after the modest success of Death Proof, Warner Bros. hired Tarantino to direct a remake of the 1973 science-fiction film Westworld.
 Arnold Schwarzenegger was involved in the project as the lone gunslinger.
 However, Tarantino was fired due to creative differences with Warner Bros., specifically on the fact he wanted it to have a dark tone and was unsatisfied with Schwarzenegger.
 Eventually, the project was scrapped.